esphome/esphome-docs/cookbook/lvgl.rst

 .. note::

-    Many examples below call services in Home Assistant, but by default these are not allowed out of the box.
-For an ESPHome device to call services, you must explicitly enable this setting in Home Assistant for each device,  either during adoption of it, or using the `Configure` option in the devices list of the integration.
+    Many of the examples below call services in Home Assistant; however, Home Assistant does not allow such service calls by default.
+For each ESPHome device which will call services, you must explicitly enable this setting in Home Assistant.
+This may be done when the device is initially adopted or by using the `Configure` option in the "devices" list of the ESPHome integration.

 .. note::

     The examples below assume you've set up LVGL correctly with your display and its input device, and you have the knowledge to set up various components in ESPHome.
-Some examples use absolute positioning for a screen width of ``240x320px``, you have to adjust them to your screen in order to obtain expected results.
+Some examples use absolute positioning for a screen with dimensions of ``240x320px``; if your display's dimensions differ, you'll need to adjust them in order to obtain the expected results.

 .. _lvgl-cook-outbin: